Backpacking Mexico City? If you’re intrigued by Mexico, you’re about to be lured in by the cool and best hostels in Mexico City.

 On a quick stopover or prefer to be super close to the airport before your early flight the next day?

-You’ll have pretty much all you need inside the capsule, including Wifi connection.
+You’ll have pretty much all you need inside the capsule, including a Wi-Fi connection.

 Compare prices and read reviews at: Booking.com